How to Work Out Pro-Rata Pay

 So, the employee would get their previous rate for the days worked and the new rate for the remaining days worked in that pay period.

 An employee may only work for your business for a short duration.
-This might happen if another team completes a set of tasks, for example.
+For example, this might happen if another team completes a set of tasks.
 In that instance, your company would pay the fixed term employee's salary on a pro-rata basis.

 Unpaid leave

-Your contracts and documentation will outline your sick pay policy, annual leave policy and any other leave (such as maternity, paternity or bereavement).
+Your contracts and documentation will outline your sick leave pay policy, annual leave policy (paid time off) and any other leave (such as maternity, paternity or bereavement).

 Every company has their own set of paid leave terms.
 If an employee has exhausted their annual leave and you agree to unpaid time off, their salary would then be paid on a pro-rata basis to reflect this.